The views expressed by the host on this program make more sense than anything anybody else out there is saying.

 They lapped up Obama's 2008 promise of hope and change, but his inability to deliver has turned younger voters cynical and disillusioned, according to a new analysis of 18 to 29-year-olds who backed Obama but are now skeptical.

-GOP polster Ed Goaz said it'll take a decade before they believe in hope and change again.
+GOP pollster Ed Goaz said it'll take a decade before they believe in hope and change again.

 Worse, he said, younger voters are disillusioned with Obama and have turned cynical of his rhetoric.

-Obama recently traveled to Raleigh, North Carolina and Columbus, Ohio to conduct no wait, go asked Goaz uh went to Raleigh and Columbus to conduct focus groups with voters between 18 and 29 who backed Obama in 08.
+Obama recently traveled to Raleigh, North Carolina, and Columbus, Ohio, to conduct focus groups with voters between 18 and 29 who backed Obama in 08.

 He found them gravely concerned about unemployment, the economy, and gas.

-It's now also true of the blue-collar white working class voter.
+It's also true of the blue-collar, white, working-class voters.

 Nobody's happy with any of this.